Students

 With the start of the semester, it's time to join that student org that's been calling your name, check out some amazing events, and...get going on your career aspirations by attending a Pace University Career Fair.

-With Career Fairs coming up on each campus—in NYC and Pleasantville—now's the time to make a plan.
-Strategically navigating a Pace Career Fair, where you'll have the rare opportunity to meet dozens of employers specifically interested in Pace students, can do wonders for your future job prospects.
+With one of our largest events, the Fall 2024 Job and Internship Fair, just around the corner—now's the time to make a plan.
+Strategically navigating a Pace Career Fair, where you'll have the rare opportunity to meet 120+ employers specifically interested in Pace students, can do wonders for your future job prospects.
 Here's how you can make sure you don't let this golden opportunity pass you by.

 Do Your Homework